tflo/Goyita/readme.md

 ## Is this for me?

 If you’re a regular BMAH user – flipping pets, chasing containers, or just camping auctions – this is for you.
-Goyita calculates the earliest time when auctions can end, so you can stop babysitting the whole evening.
+Goyita calculates the earliest time when auctions can end, so you can stop babysitting the BMAH the whole evening.

 If you only visit the BMAH once a month for a specific mount, you probably don’t need this level of detail.